Women’s Education Initiative

 2020-05-07 19:52:27.570.JPG

-Amanda Spadaro (She/Her), Treasurer
+Amanda Spadaro (She/Her), Secretary

 Born and raised near Pittsburgh, Amanda graduated Allegheny College with a Bachelor of Science in biology.
 After graduation in 2015, she embarked on a career in journalism before returning to graduate school in 2018.
 She now teaches biology and health at a high school in New York City.
 When she isn’t working, she enjoys reading and baking; she is currently on a mission to find the perfect chocolate chip cookie recipe.